scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 Our analyses focus on two demographic dimensions—sex and drug usage—and on two essays—"my self summary" and "favorite books, movies, shows, music, food."
+These essays were chosen because we believe they provide a reliable representation of self-presentation and because most users chose to respond to them.
+"The most private thing I am willing to admit" prompt, on the other hand, was ignored by 32 percent of users.
+Other essays in this data set may provide additional insight into self-presentation and we may possibly consider those in future analyses.

-We began by exploring the lexical features of the text.
-Our goal was to determine whether there existed inherent differences in writing styles by demographic split.
+We began by exploring the lexical features of the text as a way to determine whether there were differences in writing styles by demographic split.
 We considered essay length, the use of profanity and slang terms, and part-of-speech usage.

 Essay length was determined based on the tokenized essays.
 We used spaCy's default tokenizer, which is well suited for online communication as it